Gwen B. Giles: Political career

 Giles started off her political career in 1968 as a campaign manager for Ruth C. Porter and William L. Clay.
 Throughout this time, she was actively involved in the civil rights movement.
 In 1970, Giles was appointed executive secretary of the St. Louis council by Mayor Alfonso J. Cervantes.
 During her time on the council, Giles worked to eliminate discrimination against minorities.
 She contributed to this by updating a city ordinance to protect women, the elderly, and the handicapped.
 She also promoted the passage of the 1976 Comprehensive Civil Rights Ordinance.

 Then, in a 1977 special election, Giles was elected to serve as the state senator from the Fourth District filling the seat of Democrat Franklin Payne.
 She ran again the following year and won with an overwhelming majority of 92 percent.
 During her time in office, she was vice chair of Industrial Development and served on committees including Military and Veteran Affairs, Labor and Management Relations, Public Health, Mental Health, Developmental Disabilities, Welfare and Medicaid, and Consumer Protections.

 Giles rose within the legislature and used her experience to advance her causes.
 As co-chair of the Legislative Black Caucus, she looked at discrimination in hiring practices.
 Giles sponsored bills including endorsing the Equal Rights Amendment, eliminating blue laws, processing personal-injury claims, making public assistance easier to deposit for citizens, and increasing aid to dependent children of unemployed parents.
 Under her leadership, the West End Community Conference in St. Louis addressed local school desegregation and received $30 million to address housing in the area.

-Due to her strong advocacy, U.S. President Jimmy Carter selected her for a national task force to promote more women's involvement in the federal government.
+U.S. President Jimmy Carter selected her for a national task force to promote more women's involvement in the federal government.

 Giles served as a delegate to the Democratic National Convention twice.
 She was a member of the Order of Women Legislators, NAACP, the International Consultation on Human Rights, and the National Council of Negro Women.
 She co-founded the Missouri Black Leadership Conference.

-In 1981 Giles resigned her senate seat to fulfill another first in Missouri history.
-She became the first woman and first African-American to lead the St. Louis City Assessor's Office.
+In 1981, Giles resigned from her.
+She then became the first woman and first African-American to lead the St. Louis City Assessor's Office.
 Mayor Vincent Schoemehl Jr., who appointed her, said Giles "guided the city through state-ordered property reassessment 'fairly and efficiently.'"
 She served in this capacity until her death in 1986.